 and material options

-Customized design and a full range of plastic material offerings including wide variety of colorant and over-molding options.
+Customized design and a full range of plastic material material offerings including a wide variety of colorant and over-molding options.

 Competitive prices, minimum waste

-As a leader among plastic injection molding companies, we employ state-of-the-art production technology and a wide range of effective techniques for precise custom plastic injection molding and manufacturing.
+As a leader among plastic injection molding manufacturers, we employ state-of-the-art production technology and a wide range of effective techniques for precise custom plastic injection molding.
 This allows us to maximize yield and reduce waste, while maintaining consistent quality and on-time delivery at a competitive price.